TaylorGKelley/SimpleBlogApi/ReadMe.md

 ```

 - use the command `npm start` to begin running your api!
 The default URL will be http://localhost:(PORT number in ENV file, or 4000 by default)
+- To use the `/createAuthor` function for creating a new author, you will have to remove the `(protectRoute, )` function on _line 14_ to create an initial user.

 ## Basic endpoints (no auth required)